behaverse/schemas/studyflow/README.md

 ## Files

-- [studyflow/schema.moddle.json](./schema.moddle.json): The schema definition for studyflow diagrams used by the Modeler app.
-It uses [moddle format](https://github.com/bpmn-io/moddle) for defining the structure of studyflow elements.
+- `schema.linkml.yaml`: The main LinkML schema file defining the Studyflow structure.
+It is used by the Studyflow Modeler app to extend BPMN and validate studyflow diagrams.
-- [studyflow/templates.json](./templates.json): Predefined templates for common studyflow patterns to help users quickly create studyflows.
-This is also used by the bpmnjs in the Modeler app to provide composite elements in the palette.